webuild-consortium/wp4-semantics-group/EUCC/EUCC_SemanticIntake.md

 The EU Company Certificate shall be accepted in all Member States as sufficient evidence, at the time of its issuance, of the incorporation of the company and of the information listed in paragraphs 2 and 3 of this Article, respectively, which is held by the register in which the company is registered.

-# Data Model or Knowledge Graph
+# Information Model or Knowledge Graph

 Purpose: Capture the entities, attributes, and relationships.